han-xudong/camera_calibrator/hf_space/README.md

 # Hugging Face Space Deployment Guide

-This directory contains everything needed to deploy the C++ OpenCV backend to a Hugging Face Space.
+This directory contains everything needed to deploy the Python OpenCV backend to a Hugging Face Space.

 ## Steps to Deploy